top of page

 What may seem like an impossible tangle of words is the result of trying to apply language to that which is beyond simplicity.
 That which is self-evident, self-sufficient, and one's own very nature cannot be put into language because it does not live in the world of modification that language and thought live in.

 In today's health scene, there are innumerable ways to know health and think about health.
 We have the way of healthcare, the way of wellness, the way of spirituality, the way of religion, and the way of philosophy.
-For each of these categories there are perhaps a hundred measurements or markers telling us what health is.
+For each of these categories there are perhaps a hundred measurements or biomarkers telling us what health is.
 In the ER we have blood pressure, heart rate, pulse oxygenation, respiratory rate, temperature, pH, white blood cell count, red blood cell count, platelet count, sodium, potassium, chloride... and on and on.
-Each has meaning, but to think that by knowing one of these measurements or markers and mapping our thought to that, we can apprehend the totality of health would be folly.
+Each has meaning and are vitally important in context, but to think that by knowing one of these measurements or biomarkers and mapping our thought to that, we can apprehend the totality of health would be folly.

 Recent Posts